misachi/pg_rusted_wire/README.md

 ```
 > Replace the placeholders with your actual connection information.
 Use `cargo run --example lrepl -- -h` for help on available flags and defaults.

-Currently, only INSERT operations are supported.
-Support for UPDATE and DELETE may be added in the future. .
+Currently, only INSERT operations are fully supported.
+There is partial support for UPDATE operations -- updates to columns that make the key may be added later.
+Also, support for DELETEs will be added in the future.

 Note that only one table can be replicated at a time.
 This tool is ideal for capturing and auditing table changes or for simple data synchronization tasks.

 ### PSQL-Like CLient